 Home Refresh: How To Paint Over Painted Cabinets

-But there’s one question that keeps nagging at you: can I paint over already painted cabinets?
+But one question keeps nagging at you: can you paint over painted cabinets?

-Revitalizing your kitchen by painting over the painted cabinets is a completely achievable task.
+With a bit of care and effort, revitalizing your kitchen by painting over the painted cabinets is an entirely achievable task.
 Not only can it transform your kitchen into a space that mirrors your taste, but doing so could also boost the value of your home.

 Table of Contents